Preparing the School-Aged Child for Surgery

 children sometimes will listen carefully, but not understand all that was said.
 This

-can help you to learn whether or not your child has a clear understanding of what
+can help you to learn if your child understands of what lies ahead.

-Read books about the hospital or surgery with your entire family.
+Read books about the hospital or surgery with your whole family.

 Give as many choices as possible to increase your child's sense of control.
 For example,